 If an agent is located near you, it’s easier to sit down with them in person to discuss your options.

 Local means more than just having offices nearby.
-Instead, a Medicare agent should know the plans in your area, and be able to devote time to your geographical region.
+Instead, an insurance agent should know the plans in your area, and be able to devote time to your geographical region.
 If an agent’s focus is too broad, they might miss plans or options that could work well for your circumstances.

 Have you heard the phrase “the best ability is availability?”
 If an agent is located near you, it’s easier to sit down with them in person to discuss your options.
 Plenty of business is done over the phone or email these days, but meeting face-to-face when necessary remains invaluable.